 Frequently asked questions

 The rate you can obtain on your mortgage is no different to the rates that are available to any other employed or self-employed individuals.
 Prior to these products being launched many contractors were reliant on self- certified mortgages, where they paid a higher rate and higher fees.

 Not every lender is contractor-friendly, however a growing number are.
 These include well known High Street names such as the Lloyds Banking Group, Clydesdale Bank, Barclays, Nationwide, Virgin Money (previously known as Northern Rock), Natwest and numerous smaller building societies.

-A contractor mortgage is no different to any other mortgage in its pricing.
+These products are no different to any other mortgage in terms of pricing.
 The difference is how the lender will assess the application.
-Lenders will not look at traditional forms of assessment but channel the application towards bespoke underwriting criteria specifically available for the contractor and freelancer community.
+Lenders will not look at traditional forms of income assessment but rather channel the application towards bespoke underwriting criteria specifically available for the contractor and freelancer community.

 Each application is assessed on an individual basis, but the broad criteria is as follows: